ga4gh/refget/docs/specification.md

 - *Description*: The service info endpoint provides information about the service
 - *Return value*: Must include the Seqcol schema that this server uses.

 #### 2.2 Collection

 - *Endpoint*: `GET /collection/:digest?level=:level` (`REQUIRED`)
 - *Description*: The retrieval function specifies an API endpoint that retrieves original sequences from a database keyed by the unique digest.
 Here `:digest` is the seqcol digest computed above.
 The level corresponds to the "expansion level" of the returned sequence collection returned.
 The default is `?level=2`, which returns the canonical structure.
 - *Return value*: The sequence collection identified by the `:digest` variable.
 The structure of the data `MUST` be modulated by the `:level` query parameter.
 Specifying `?level=2` returns the canonical structure, and `?level=1` returns the collection with digested attributes.

+Non-inherent attributes `MUST` be stored and returned by the collection endpoint alongside inherent attributes.

 #### 2.3 Comparison